RebinW/active-directory-domain-services/04-identity-managment/02_user_creation.md

 ![configuring attributes](screenshots/attributes.png)

 ## Verification
-To verify that I have successfully created the users and added the required additional attribute we could ruun the following PowerShell script:
+To verify that I have successfully created the users and added the required additional attribute we could run the following PowerShell script:
 - Get-ADUser -Identity mark.nielsen -Properties * | Format-List
   - -Properties: shows all attributes
   - Format List: prints everything in readable format